capactio/capact/docs/proposal/20201102-artifacts.md

 1. The required input TypeInstances (artifacts) are defined on Interfaces only.
 2. The optional input TypeInstances are defined on Implementation only.
 3. The input and output TypeInstances always have a name.
-This solves problem when there are multiple input/output TypeInstances which refer to the same Type (e.g. backup and main database)
+This solves the problem when there are multiple input/output TypeInstances which refer to the same Type (e.g. backup and main database)
 4. Action can produce only TypeInstances.
 We don't support dedicated user info (e.g. similar to _NOTES.txt from Helm), for Alpha and GA.
 Can be considered once again after GA as this won't be a breaking change.

 ### Use cases